abhi3700/My_Learning-Cpp/README.md

 		+ NOTE:
 			- For just simple testing a file, use `gcc` (for C) or `g++` (for C++).
 			- For actual production, use `cmake`.
+			- Here, Linting is done by fetching from a folder.
+E.g. mingw-64 (for C/C++): includes all required header files
 		+ GNU Compiler Collection (GCC):
 			- Windows: `mingw-64`
 			- Linux (Ubuntu): `sudo apt install build-essential` (includes: gcc, g++, make)